Film & TV

 But even beyond the big hitters of the 2000s, like Drag Me to Hell or Let the Right One In, there are many truly terrifying horror movies from the aughts that slipped under the radar.
 These underrated horror movies include freaky orphanages, deranged killers, non-sparkly vampires, and creepy boarding schools (are there any other kind?).
-Settle in, and spend your weekend with one of these underseen horror movies from the first decade of the century.
+Settle in, and spend your night with one of these underseen horror movies from the first decade of the century.

 2000: Shadow of the Vampire

 A very meta horror movie, Shadow of the Vampire is a fictionalized version of the filming of the classic vampire film Nosferatu.
 Unbeknownst to the cast and crew, the director has hired an actual vampire to play Count Orlok.
 The film captures the pathos and strange humor of a vampire’s existence while managing to thoroughly frighten its viewers.

 Guillermo del Toro’s Pan’s Labyrinth is rightfully famous for its vision and the terrifying fantasy world it created.
 But his earlier film, The Devil’s Backbone is just as good—and possibly even scarier than Pan.
 In The Devil’s Backbone, a supposedly disarmed bomb, money, secrets, and a ghost threaten a boys’ orphanage in the Spanish countryside.